djhaskin987/degasolv/docs/command-reference.rst

       `<path-to-exe>` given argument
       `<repository-string>` exited with non-zero status `1`.

-  .. note:: The resolver will search for packages in the order
-            given in the output of the executable.
+    The resolver will search for packages in the order given in the output of the executable.
 Unless you have a good reason not to, you should list packages under the name of the package in the data structure on standard out in version-descending order.

-.. subproc-output-format:
+.. _subproc-output-format:

 Specify Subproc Package System Output Format
 ********************************************